 Research in Ancient Judaism and Christianity

-Religious Studies graduate students specializing in ancient Judaism and Christianity are overseen by Annette Yoshiko Reed.
+Religious Studies graduate students specializing in ancient Judaism and Christianity are overseen by Annette Yoshiko Reed and Steven Weitzman.
 The program's special strengths in this area are in Second Temple Judaism and earliest Christianity, on the one hand, and the intertwined histories of Jews and Christians in Late Antiquity, on the other.
 Both are pursued with detailed attention to Hellenistic and Roman cultural contexts.
 Key topics include the formation and interaction of ancient identities, the history of biblical interpretation, and apocalyptic and other parabiblical literary production.

 Among Penn's rich resources for the study of ancient Judaism are David Stern in NELC, Natalie Dohrmann at the Katz Center, and Julia Wilker in Classical Studies.
 Specialists in Christianity in the Roman Empire and Late Antiquity include Cam Grey in Classics and Ann Kuttner and Robert Ousterhout in Art History.
 Bob Kraft is emeritus in RELS but continues to work informally with students, particularly in papyrology.